liuyehcf/BlogSource/_posts/Java-concurrent-ConcurrentHashMap-源码剖析.md

                             }
                             if (created)
                                 break;
-                            continue;           // Slot is now non-empty
+                            continue;           //Slot is now non-empty
                         }
                     }
                     collide = false;
                 }
-                else if (!wasUncontended)       // CAS already known to fail wasUncontended = true;      // Continue after rehash else if (U.compareAndSwapLong(a, CELLVALUE, v = a.value, v + x)) break;
+                else if (!wasUncontended)       //CAS already known to fail wasUncontended = true;      //Continue after rehash
+                else if (U.compareAndSwapLong(a, CELLVALUE, v = a.value, v + x))
+                    break;
                 else if (counterCells != as || n >= NCPU)
-                    collide = false;            // At max size or stale else if (!collide)
+                    collide = false;            //At max size or stale else if (!collide)
                     collide = true;
                 else if (cellsBusy == 0 &&
                          U.compareAndSwapInt(this, CELLSBUSY, 0, 1)) {
                     try {
-                        if (counterCells == as) {// Expand table unless stale CounterCell[] rs = new CounterCell[n << 1];
+                        if (counterCells == as) {//Expand table unless stale CounterCell[] rs = new CounterCell[n << 1];
                             for (int i = 0; i < n; ++i)
                                 rs[i] = as[i];